Troubleshooting

 6. Before asking for help anywhere, gather all the information listed below that will help diagnose the issue

-7. If you are still facing the issue, please open an issue on the provider repository.
+7. If you are still facing the issue, please open an issue in the Airflow repository.

 8. If all else fails, you can try asking for help on the OpenLineage slack channel (but remember that it is a community channel and not a support channel, and people are volunteering their time to help you).